citizen428/citizen428.github.io/source/_posts/2012-11-21-a-first-glimpse-of-argentina.markdown

 different from the one in Spain (the use of the Voseo, the pronunciation of "ll" and "y", the melody), but I have to say I really quite like it.
-I'd write more about it, but I'm currently in charming little Colonia Sacramento, so I'd rather have a walk and expand on this though when I tell you about Uruguay and the rest of Argentina...
+I'd write more about it, but I'm currently in charming little Colonia del Sacramento, so I'd rather have a walk and expand on this thought when I tell you about Uruguay and the rest of Argentina...